 Great Britain was the only European nation that was constitutionally governed at the time,1 and it feared the implications of further European involvement in the Americas would shift the balance of power.
 Great Britain much preferred the new republics remained independent, and thus Britain could establish favorable trading terms.

 With this in mind, Britain proposed an alliance with the United States to establish a joint declaration opposing European colonization in the Americas.
 For good measure, Britain also proposed that the United States and Britain adhere to a self-denial clause2 that would limit both nations from claiming new land themselves.

 The proposal was enticing to Monroe.
 He reached out to former presidents Thomas Jefferson and James Madison for their advice.
 Both agreed that an alliance with Britain would certainly protect the United States from the colonial ambitions of other European nations.

 John Quincy Adams, however, vehemently disagreed.
-Britain could not be trusted in this matter, as it would be the chief commercial competitor in the region with the United States.
+Britain could not be trusted in this matter, as it was the United States’ chief commercial competitor in the region.
 In addition, Adams particularly disliked the self-denial clause that could prevent the United States from pursuing some of its own expansionist ideals in the future.